Harry and Meghan: What we know so far about the New York paparazzi incident

 Meghan, 41, was among the 2023 Women of Vision Award honourees, for what it described as "her global advocacy to empower and advocate on behalf of women and girls".

 The event was at the Ziegfeld Ballroom in Manhattan, and began at 19:00 local time (00:00 BST).
-The ceremony lasted about three hours, after which the trio were seen leaving and getting into a black SUV at some time about 22.00.
+The ceremony lasted about three hours, after which the trio were seen leaving and getting into a black SUV at some time around 22:00.

 According to the Sussexes' spokesperson, "a ring of highly aggressive paparazzi" followed them for "over two hours".
 They said the "relentless pursuit" resulted in "multiple near collisions involving other drivers on the road, pedestrians and two NYPD officers".